KDAB/knut/docs/API/knut/rcdocument.md

 #### <a name="convertAssets"></a>**convertAssets**(int flags)

-Convert all assets using the `flags`.
+Converts all assets using the `flags`.

 - `RcDocument.RemoveUnknown`: remove the unknown assets
 - `RcDocument.SplitToolBar`: split toolbars strip into individual icon, one per action